 The “Two Claps” Rule

-“Claps” is a particular term used to denote the stages of professionally roasted beans.
-In the first minutes, the beans change color, but still remains pale yellow, and the original grassy smell of smoke turns into a more distinctive aroma.
-Its appearance is accompanied by the first “cotton” – a clearly distinguishable crack, which signals the beginning of the active caramelization of sugars and removal of essential oils.
+“Claps” is a term used to denote the stages of professionally roasted beans.
+In the first minutes, the beans change color but remain pale yellow, and the original grassy smell of smoke turns into a more distinctive aroma.
+Its appearance is accompanied by the first “cotton” – a distinguishable crack, which signals the beginning of the active caramelization of sugars and removal of essential oils.
 At this stage, the oven is heated to 170°C. The longer the roasting process, the greater the allocation of oil and the more fragrant the coffee gets.
-The most intense taste and aroma of the finished beverage will be from those beans that have been allocated the largest amount of essential oils.
+The finished beverage’s most intense taste and aroma will be from those beans that have been allocated the largest amount of essential oils.
 This effect is achieved only after the second “cotton”, when the beans become darker in color, the density of the smoke gets thick, and the sugar burns entirely.
 The temperature reaches 230°C.

-Tostado ligero beans have higher acidity and a sharp taste.
-Dark roasting coffee beans reduces the amount of caffeine in them and enriches the taste, but the re-roasted beans take on a burning charcoal flavor.
-The uniqueness of each variety of coffee requires an individual approach to its roasting, since different beanns behave in different ways when roasting, meaning differences in the temperature and cycle times.
-To achieve the unmatched and unique taste of coffee that delight connoisseurs of the drink every morning, beans taken from different stages of roasting are combined in different proportions to create the best possible flavor.
+Tostado Ligero beans have higher acidity and a sharp taste.
+Dark-roasting coffee beans reduce caffeine and enrich the taste, but the re-roasted beans have a burning charcoal flavor.
+The uniqueness of each variety of coffee requires an individual approach to its roasting since different beans behave in different ways when roasting, meaning differences in the temperature and cycle times.
+To achieve the unmatched and unique taste of coffee that delights connoisseurs of the drink every morning, beans taken from different stages of roasting are combined in different proportions to create the best possible flavor.

 The primary methods of coffee roasting

-As you know, coffee roasting is an art, so there aren’t any clearly defined and established standards that are sharing roasting.
-Nevertheless, there is a clear division between weak, medium and sharp roast.
-True connoisseurs aren’t limited to these three options, but have many more.
-Consider the most popular ones, and take into account the national traditions of different countries.
+As you know, coffee roasting is an art, so there must be clearly defined and established standards for sharing roasting.
+Nevertheless, there is a clear division between weak, medium and sharp roasts.
+True connoisseurs aren’t limited to these three options but have many more.
+Consider the most popular ones, and consider the national traditions of different countries.

-The lightest roast (195-205° C) leaves beans of a bright brown color and gives a slightly pronounced aroma of bread.
-This method is applicable only for frying gentle mountain grades of higher quality Arabicas.
-Coffee made from beans of light roast will be sour in taste and have a watery consistency.
-It’s not good for making Espresso, but goes just fine with cream and milk.
+The lightest roast (195-205° C) leaves beans of bright brown color and gives the bread a slightly pronounced aroma.
+This method applies only to frying gentle mountain grades of higher quality Arabicas.
+Coffee made from light roast beans will be sour and have a watery consistency.
+It’s not good for making Espresso but goes fine with cream and milk.

-This roast is achieved immediately after the first “cotton” which occurs when the heating temperature reaches 210-220° C. At this temperature there is very little isolation of vegetable oils from the beans.
-Prepared coffee will have a characteristic taste of caramel with slight acidity, and some herbal tones.
+This roast is achieved immediately after the first “cotton,” which occurs when the heating temperature reaches 210-220° C. There is very little isolation of vegetable oils from the beans at this temperature.
+Prepared coffee will have a characteristic taste of caramel with slight acidity and some herbal tones.
 The aroma of medium roast coffee is already pronounced.

-The Viennese coffee roast reports a second “pop”.
-This is due to active selection oils that are formed on the bean’s surface which turns dark brown.
+The Viennese coffee roast reports a second “pop.”
+This is due to the active selection of oils formed on the bean’s surface, which turns dark brown.
 The bean acquires a clean bitterness in taste, with moderate to fully sweet notes.
 Espresso is typically brewed from this type of roast.

 The strongest roasting requires much skill.
-Italian coffee roasting takes place at a temperature of 245-250° C, which all varieties of coffee bean cannot bear.
-The color is almost black and the beans become very oily.
-There is no acidic taste in the coffee, but the flavor will have smoky, caramel notes.
+Italian coffee roasting takes place at a temperature of 245-250° C, which all varieties of coffee beans cannot bear.
+The color is almost black, and the beans become very oily.
+The coffee has no acidic taste, but the flavor will have smoky caramel notes.
 This option is best for foodies who love bitter coffee with a long aftertaste.